CrabcakesMcgee/A-To_Do_List/README.md

 C:\Users\User\Desktop\ToDoList.txt
 becomes
 string path = "C:\\Users\\User\\Desktop\\ToDoList.txt";
+(Note the double slashes - this is correct).

-This program will allow you to write notes, view notes, remove notes from your ToDoList.txt file.
+This program will allow you to write notes, view notes, and remove notes from your ToDoList.txt file, and it adds an ID number to each note for removal purposes.

 When you intially load up the program and fix the string path in ToDoListHandler.cs, you will have the following options:
  Options